pgtipping/Synthalyst/memory-bank/progress.md

 - Need to optimize prompts for different AI capabilities
 - Need to ensure no model-specific information is leaked to the UI
 - Web search requires Google Custom Search API key and Search Engine ID configuration
+- Medical Knowledge Assistant treats conversational phrases as new medical queries

 ### UI Guidelines